abhijeetsalve/rtcampfacebook/README.md

  Backup albums to Google Drive

- =	Provide the user with an option to move albums to a Google Drive.
- 	=The Google Drive will contain a master folder whose name will be of the format facebook__albums where username will be the Facebook username of the user.
- 	=The user’s Facebook albums will be backed up in this master folder.
+ •	Provide the user with an option to move albums to a Google Drive. o	The Google Drive will contain a master folder whose name will be of the format facebook__albums where username will be the Facebook username of the user. o	The user’s Facebook albums will be backed up in this master folder.
 Photos from each album will go inside their respective folders.
-Folder names will be the same as the Facebook album names.
- 	=To improve the user experience, include the three following buttons:
- 	“Move” button- This button will appear under each album on your website.
-When clicked, the corresponding album only will be moved to Google Drive
- 	“Move Selected”- This button will work along with a checkbox system.
+Folder names will be the same as the Facebook album names. o	To improve the user experience, include the three following buttons: o	“Move” button- This button will appear under each album on your website.
+When clicked, the corresponding album only will be moved to Google Drive o	“Move Selected”- This button will work along with a checkbox system.
 The user can select a few albums via checkboxes and click on this button.
-Only the selected albums will be moved to Google Drive
- 	“Move All”- This button will immediately move all user albums to Google Drive within their respective folders.
- 	Make sure that the user is asked to connect to their Google account only once, no matter how many times they choose to move data.
+Only the selected albums will be moved to Google Drive o	“Move All”- This button will immediately move all user albums to Google Drive within their respective folders. o	Make sure that the user is asked to connect to their Google account only once, no matter how many times they choose to move data.